 General protection strategies

 While QR codes may be low-risk, that doesn’t mean they’re no-risk and it makes sense to keep this in mind.
-If you’re using a QR code to call up a restaurant’s menu or in the privacy of your own home to connect your TV to your Netflix account, you really don’t need to worry at all.
+If you’re using a QR code in the privacy of your own home to connect your TV to your Netflix account, you really don’t need to worry at all.
 Scan away!
 If, however, you’re using a QR code to launch a site into which you’ll be entering your personal or financial information, then it makes sense to be a little bit cautious – especially if the QR code is in a public location and could have been tampered with.
 In such cases, it may make sense to manually launch the URL for the site you’re wanting to visit instead.

 The volume of QR code attacks is so low that the threat to the average user is minimal.
 You certainly don’t need to avoid scanning them, but you should keep in mind that there is a small risk and exercise caution when appropriate.